-To put tables and chairs outside premises then a number of factors need to be considered to ensure the correct permissions are obtained.
+To put tables and chairs outside your premises a number of factors need to be considered to ensure the correct permissions are obtained